Savin97/public-risk-engine/README.md

 - Regime-aware volatility modelling
 - Live data ingestion
 - Postgres + cloud storage backend

+# ⚠️ Disclaimer
+This is the public / open-core version of a proprietary earnings-risk engine.
+To protect the commercial IP, the following are intentionally omitted from this repo:
+- Feature engineering logic
+- Risk scoring methodology
+- Recommendation & alert mapping
+- API integrations & data pipelines

+The full product transforms historical earnings, price reactions, volatility regimes, and sector behaviour into **actionable, risk-aware insights around quarterly earnings events**.

+This repository exists to demonstrate:
+- software & data engineering architecture
+- pipeline design
+- analysis approach & domain knowledge
+- coding style & structure
+without exposing the core proprietary logic.

 ## Why this repo does not contain full code
 To protect the commercial IP: